Venkat-Kowshik/Voucherize/README.md

-Project Details:-
-As part of theme "Digital Transformation", our team aimed to use Decentralizaed Application using Blockchain Technology

-Vision:

-Everybody would have played deck cards in their life, challenging others with their cards, buying them, selling them and battleing with "Atk" "Def" "Spd" "Health" stats to other players cards

-So we aimed to provide a decentralized version of this daily life fun and challenging game

-We will provide users to upload their Charecter card using "IPFS" in dapp
+We will provide users to upload their vouchers using "IPFS" in dapp

 So, enable trustworthy transactions and agreements to be made between dispersed, anonymous participants without the need for a centralised authority, a legal system, or an external enforcement mechanism.
 The key advantages of using are:
 •Speed, efficiency and accuracy